stuartpb/collected-writings/README.md

-# The Collected (Un)written Works of Stuart P. Bentley
+# The Collected (Mostly) Written Works of Stuart P. Bentley

 On GitHub, in no particularly well-chosen order: